Experimentally revealing anomalously large dipoles in a quantum-circuit dielectric

+An application of the STM to material data generally leads to the conclusion of small interactions between TLSs, related to an energy independent density of states.
+Early work on non-equilibrium measurements of dielectrics revealed small amplitude relaxations~\cite{Natelson1998} which were understood from a small gap in the standard TLS density of states, formed by rare strong interactions~\cite{Burin1995}.
+Presently, modern measurements provide an opportunity for new discovery from the change of TLS energies at high rates.
+This allows fast lowering high-energy TLSs and they may undergo single-photon exchanges with a microwave resonator mode.
+This gives the opportunity to uncover phenomena on TLS density which is relevant to modern electric-biased quantum devices.

-Here we employ the fast-bias technique of Ref.~\cite{Khalil2014} but also a much higher maximum bias rate to measure the non-equilibrium loss of amorphous silicon.
+Here we employ the fast-bias technique of Ref.~\cite{Khalil2014}, but a different material, amorphous silicon is studied in this work.
 At low bias rates the dielectric loss follows the theory of Ref.~\cite{Burin2013} based on the STM, similar to previous measurements on silicon nitride~\cite{Khalil2014}.
-However, at high bias rates we observe a striking excess loss, larger than the intrinsic loss, for all applied driving powers.
-This contradicts the common understanding of the STM and provides strong evidence for another loss mechanism in higher energies and out of equilibrium.
-Following the two-TLS model proposed in Ref.~\cite{Schechter2013}, we analyze the data in terms of two types of TLSs, interacting weakly and strongly with phonons, with their own contributions to the total loss.
+However, at high bias rates we observe a striking excess loss, a loss much larger than the intrinsic loss, for all applied driving powers in the amorphous film under study.
+This result contradicts the common understanding of the STM and provides strong evidence for another loss mechanism from high-energy TLSs probed out of equilibrium.
+We analyze our data in terms of two types of TLSs, as proposed in Ref.~\cite{Schechter2013}, where the first type interacts weakly while the second interacts strongly with phonons, with their own contributions to the total loss.
 To our knowledge, our observations provide the first direct experimental evidence for the existence in amorphous solids of two types of TLSs with coupling to phonons that differ by an order of magnitude. \\

 \textbf{Results}\\ \textbf{Nonequilibrium excess loss.} As shown in Fig.~\ref{Figure:1}a and Fig.~\ref{Figure:1}b, the resonator consists of four equal bridge parallel-plate capacitors with a total capacitance, $C$ ($C_1=C_2=C_3=C_4=C$).
 A dc bias field, $E_{\rm b}$, is applied across the capacitors.
 The bridge layout is effective to isolate the ac resonance energy from the bias field input port.
 Standard transmission measurements of $S_{21}$ are performed on the resonator as a function of the average photon number, $n$, or microwave resonator field amplitude $E_{\rm ac}=\sqrt{2n\hbar\omega_0/(\varepsilon\mathbb{V})}$, where $\hbar$ is the reduced Planck constant, $\omega_0=2\pi\times5.1\,$GHz is the resonator resonance frequency, $\varepsilon$ is the permittivity, and $\mathbb{V}=2925\,\mu$m$^{3}$ is the total capacitor volume.
 The material loss tangent $\tan\delta$, equal to the inverse resonator quality $1/Q_{\rm i}$, is then extracted.
 Figure~\ref{Figure:1}c shows the steady state loss tangent, $\tan\delta_{\rm s}$, at zero bias field as a function of $n$.
 The resonator photon power dependence arises from the saturation of TLSs, and the loss tangent $\tan\delta_{\rm s}$ is expressed as $\tan\delta_{\rm s}=\tan\delta_0/\sqrt{1+n/n_{\rm c}}$~\cite{VonSchickfus1977}, where $\tan\delta_0$ is the intrinsic material loss measured in the single photon limit ($n \ll 1$) and $n_{\rm c}$ is the quantum-classical crossover photon number.
 The fit yields $n_{\rm c}=3.7$ and $\tan\delta_0=1.6\times 10^{-4}$, corresponding to $Q_{\rm i} = 6200$.